-In Taiwan, we went to a restaurant in Taichung well-known for their exquisite menu.
-Click on the link to see the review. – (review to follow).
+In Taiwan, we went to a restaurant in Taichung well-known for their exquisite menu and the marine fossils on display.
 One of the dishes that tickled my interest was such a simple, yet lovely appetiser – cold and lightly pickled cherry tomatoes.
 After tasting these, I made it a mission to figure out how to make those bad boys.

-Taste alone, it’s obvious that they used cured/dried plums, though luckily (to justify my thought) one of the pickled tomato servings had a soaked cured plum lingering in the centre of its plate.
+Taste alone, it’s obvious that they used cured/dried plums, though luckily (to justify) one of the pickled tomato servings had a soaked cured plum lingering in the centre of its plate.

 - Water to cover

 - 50g of dried/cured plum